 Read in detail: Do All Motherboards Fit in Any Case?

-In addition to that, different motherboard form factors also have their screw holes in different position.
+In addition, different motherboard form factors also have screw holes in different positions.
 You then have to position the standoffs on the motherboard accordingly.

 Also Read: What are Motherboard Standoffs?

 What is the Best Motherboard Form Factor to Get?

 This question is fairly open-ended; it depends on your budget and taste.
 There is no one-answer-fit-all scenario.